Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 E-mail Notification
 `````````````````````

-The |SYSPRODUCTNAME| Tracker is equipped with a powerful and flexible
+The Tuleap Tracker is equipped with a powerful and flexible
 e-mail notification system.
 Unless otherwise instructed by the project
 administrators or the users themselves, the e-mail notification system
 follows simple default rules.
 Whenever an artifact is created or updated